 This project was inspired when I was on vacation in North Carolina in July of 2015.
 We were in a gift shop and saw what was called Kentucky Spring Tongs.
 They were intriguing because of the use of the woods natural spring properties.
 I also liked it because these tongs store flat.
 This is similar to what we saw in the gift shop …

 This design required bending the wood so I redesigned it to eliminate the steam bending.
 I also thought it was too plain so I added “fingers” to mine.

-Each “arm” measures about 12 inches long and the handle portion measured about 1-1/8 inches wide.
+Each “arm” measures about 12 inches long and the handle portion measured about 1-1/8 inches wide and 1/4 inch thick.
 These were rough cut and stuck together with double stick tape.

 Using a template I traced the final shape and cut both sides at the same time.
 Also using a scroll saw 2 kerfs were cut about 6 inches from the pivot end leaving 3 “spring arms” approximately 3/8 inches wide and 5 inches long.

 Then the double stick tape was removed.